woocommerce/projects/readme.txt

 == Changelog ==

-= 1.2.3 =
+= 1.3.0 =
-* 2014-07-23
+* 2014-08-26
-* Tweak - Adds admin tabs to the settings screens for better UX.
+* New - Adds admin tabs to the settings screens for better UX.
-* Tweak - Category permalinks use base page for structure.
+* New - Category permalinks use base page for structure.

 = 1.2.2 =
 * 2014-06-06